 Boundaries are an essential aspect of self-care.
 They help us to maintain perspective and keep our energy and focus.
 You can still have limits while remaining caring and compassionate towards others.
 Boundaries can be difficult for people who put others before themselves.
 When we don’t take care of ourselves, we can not take care of others.
 Here are some boundaries and why you should have them.

-2. Self-awareness: When you are self-aware you understand what you are emotionally, physically and psychologically capable of.
+When you are self-aware you understand what you are emotionally, physically and psychologically capable of.
 You do not push beyond this because you understand that this will cause damage to your personal well-being.
-When you push yourself over your limits you become drained, stressed and lose perspective and energy.
+When you push yourself over your limits you become drained, stressed and loose perspective and energy.